CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/faq-4.md

 search_exclude: true
 ---

-# Middle Earth: The Wizards<br>Frequently Asked Questions
+# Middle Earth: The Wizards<br>Frequently Asked Questions File

 {: .text-center }
 Number 4, current as of 1/21/96
 What, me procrastinate? version
 Maintained by Craig "Ichabod" O'Brien

 Especially new and succulent information is marked with \*'s.
 Thanks to Herve Guillemet for help on information gathering for this FAQ.

 #### Questions About Characters